-We cook most of our meals at home and enjoy developing (and taste-testing) new recipes each week.
+We love baking and cooking at home and we cook most of our meals at home and enjoy developing (and taste-testing) new recipes each week.
 This week I'm sharing these Gluten-Free Oatmeal Chocolate Chips Scones.

 Have you ever gone into a coffee shop and swooned over the scones in the case?
 I have.
 Just a couple of weeks ago I stopped into a local mom and pop place that I hadn't visited before.

 The coffee was amazing and I was starving.
 They carried local gluten-free baked goods, including gluten-free chocolate chip scones, but they were stored next to the glutinous ones, so I didn't feel safe eating them.

 The rest of that day I thought about the scones.
 I wanted to enjoy one with my coffee.

 I knew if I didn't make some, that I'd be craving them for the rest of the week.

 Scones are pretty simple to make and you can enjoy them as-is or with toppings like lemon curd, fresh cream, honey, butter, etc.

 I like my gluten free scones with lemon curd - even the chocolate ones.
 I know it sounds weird, but you should try it.
 It's a sweet and tart thing.
 Yum.

 In a large mixing bowl, cream dairy-free butter and sugar.
 Add in the egg and mix just until incorporated.